- Clift, Montgomery (1920-1966). Costumes and Personal Effects, ca. 1900 [?]-ca. 1966 (bulk 1940s-1960s)

 For an overview of costume holdings, see Helen Adair and Jill Morena, "More Than Gone with the Wind: Costumes and Costume Designs at the Harry Ransom Center," in Performing Arts Resources 27, "Documenting: Costume Design," ed.
 Nancy E. Friedland (New York: Theatre Library Association, 2010).

 Costumes may be viewed in the Center's Reading and Viewing Rooms during regular hours.
 A minimum of 3 business days notice is required to pull items to the Reading Room.
-To make an appointment, please contact the assistant curator of costumes and personal effects.
+To make an appointment, please contact Costumes and Personal Effects staff.
 All appointments to view costumes are supervised by a staff member, and visitors are not permitted to handle or touch costumes.
 Please note that we are unable to accommodate groups in the Reading Room.
 For more information, see the Center's policy on access to costumes.